Neural Luenberger state observer for nonautonomous nonlinear systems: Numerical case studies

 Obtaining an analytical solution for the KKL observer of this higher-dimensional system is intractable.
 Therefore, we compare our approach against EKF as a benchmark.
 For the EKF implementation, the system matrix is linearized as $A(t) = A_1 + \Delta A$, where:

-and $I_6$ is the identity matrix of dimension $6$ and we set $Q=I_6$, $R=1$, and $P_0=I_6$.
+and $I_6$ denotes the $6$-dimensional identity matrix.
+The covariance matrices are chosen as $Q=0.01 I_6$, $R=1\times10^{-4} I_2$, with $P_0 = I_6$.
+These values were selected via a logarithmic grid search.
 The system initial conditions for $(x_A,x_B,x_C,x_E,x_G,x_P)$ and $(\hat{x}_A,\hat{x}_B,\hat{x}_C,\hat{x}_E,\hat{x}_G,\hat{x}_P)$ were independently sampled in accordance with the simulator configuration.
 As shown in Figure \ref{fig:otto_compare} and Table \ref{tab:otto_compare}, the proposed NLOX method demonstrates a lower estimation error than the EKF.
 NLOX's key advantage lies in its ability to maintain accurate estimation performance even during the initialization phase, where the system has not yet reached a local operating regime and the EKF unperformed.
 This leads to faster convergence and, consequently, a lower overall prediction error.